 .typewriter__text |

-Span holding the typed characters (created automatically) |
+Span containing the animated characters |

 .typewriter__cursor |